This document describes exclusions, how to identify exclusions, and the best practices for creating exclusions on the Cisco Secure Endpoint.

 Caution: Always understand the files and processes before writing an exclusion to avoid security vulnerabilities on the endpoint.

-Complete the following steps to create a new exclusion rule using the Secure Endpoint Console:
+Complete these steps to create a new exclusion rule using the Secure Endpoint Console:

-.
-Either (A) locate the exclusion set you wish to modify and click Edit
+(A) locate the exclusion set you wish to modify and click Edit, or

 Exclusions must only be used in targeted instances such as compatibility issues with specific applications or performance issues that cannot otherwise be improved.